What Do Middle School Special Education Teacher Do?

 Time Management: Managing one’s own time and the time of others.

-In 2016, there was an estimated number of 89,300 jobs in the United States for Middle School Special Education Teacher.
+There were about 89,300 jobs for Middle School Special Education Teacher in 2016 (in the United States).
 New jobs are being produced at a rate of 7.2% which is above the national average.
 The Bureau of Labor Statistics predicts 6,400 new jobs for Middle School Special Education Teacher by 2026.
-Due to new job openings and attrition, there will be an average of 7,100 job openings in this field each year.
+The BLS estimates 7,100 yearly job openings in this field.

 The states with the most job growth for Middle School Special Education Teacher are Utah, Texas, and Colorado.
 Watch out if you plan on working in Vermont, Connecticut, or Maine.
 These states have the worst job growth for this type of profession.

-The typical yearly salary for Middle School Special Education Teachers is somewhere between $40,690 and $97,290.
+The salary for Middle School Special Education Teachers ranges between about $40,690 and $97,290 a year.

 Middle School Special Education Teachers who work in Oregon, Connecticut, or New York, make the highest salaries.